Best Wine Farms in Stellenbosch & the Cape Winelands

 Nestled in an elevated valley within an impressive mountain amphitheater, Oldenburg Vineyards has a distinct signature due to Rondekop, a round hill in the center of the farm that influences the vineyards on and around it.

 On any of their 6, carefully curated tastings you can experience their unique wine and enjoy a complimentary platter of cheese, crackers, and olives.
-Book your tastings in advance as reservations are essential.
+Book your tastings in advance as reservations are necessary.

 If you’re traveling in a large group, Oldenburg’s Homestead Villa is nestled in a secluded and tranquil location and holds 200 year old Cape Dutch style that makes for a peaceful getaway.